Can You Roof in the Rain?

 Furthermore, you could be liable for any injuries that happen on your property if the roofing company doesn’t carry a proper license.

-Be it a new installation or a repair job, the roofing deck is exposed to elements for the time period.
-For example, a deck that is exposed to the rain can become damaged after prolonged exposure to rain resulting in mold and mildew growth.
+Be it a new installation or a repair job, the roofing deck is exposed to the elements for the duration of the project.
+Apart from the rain, there are 12 common threats to your roof’s structural integrity that homeowners should be wary of.
+For example, a deck that is exposed to rain can become damaged after prolonged exposure to rain, resulting in mold and mildew growth.
 In due course, the wood warps and changes shape, leading to roof failure.

 Not just rain but also condensation, dew, and even high humidity can cause the roofing materials to warp.
 Swelled or wrinkled materials can affect the quality of the roof in due course, leading to distorted roofs and leaks.

-Continuous exposure to water will interfere with the shingles installation process and, in all likelihood, will result in fungal and mold growth within the roof interiors such as barriers, OBS boards, felts, etc., and ultimately the roof itself.
+Continuous exposure to water will interfere with the shingle installation process and, in all likelihood, result in fungal and mold growth within the roof interiors, such as barriers, OBS boards, felts, etc., and ultimately the roof itself.
 This is because roofing materials such as shingles are not designed to be installed under conditions such as high humidity, let alone rain.

-Furthermore, the shingles may not adhere properly and can slip off once fastened since it is being laid under damp conditions.
+Furthermore, the shingles may not adhere properly and can slip off once fastened since they are being laid in damp conditions.
 If not, the moisture trapped underneath the shingles can cause the shingles to buckle or wrinkle.

-Most roofing materials manufacturers provide warranties for the quality of the products.
+Most roofing material manufacturers provide warranties for the quality of their products.
 And improper installation can void the warranties.
+Before finalizing a roofing contract, make sure you ask the right questions to ensure your warranty isn’t voided due to unforeseen circumstances.

-Even if your roofing contractor agrees to work in the rain, your warranty would still be void.
+Even if your roofing contractor agrees to work in the rain, your warranty will still be void.

-There’s nothing much you can do when it rains while roofing.
+There’s not much you can do when it rains while roofing.
+If you’re worried about the frequent rainfall in Vancouver, check out our tips to protect your roof against Vancouver’s heavy rain.
 So all work is halted until the rain stops and clears up.

 Our Burnaby roofers, who have years of experience to back them, generally have blue tarps and 2x4s (to secure them) to cover the exposed areas in case of rain.
 Of course, it doesn’t help that Burnaby has a long rainy season, the better part of 6 months.
 However, it may not be enough.
 Chances are that the roof will get wet in the time it takes to secure the tarps.

-The rule of thumb is to give two days of drying time before continuing with the roof work.
+The rule of thumb is to give the roof two days of drying time before continuing with the roof work.
+While you wait for the roof to dry, it’s crucial to consider all aspects that contribute to roof integrity.
+For instance, flashing plays a significant role in maintaining the roof’s integrity and ensuring no leaks.
 However, it may take longer if the roof hasn’t dried yet or if the rain is particularly heavy.
 In this case, the contractor may allow a third day to let things dry out completely before starting work again.

-The only thing you could do when this happens is to be patient and wait for the weather to clear up.
+The only thing you can do when this happens is be patient and wait for the weather to clear up.
 It is best when the new roof is not installed on wet materials.
-Dampness can warp the wood, resulting in mold and also compromise the strength of the roof.
+Dampness can warp the wood, resulting in mold, and also compromise the strength of the roof.

 It is not always possible to wait out the rain, especially if you live in areas where it rains out of nowhere.
+If you find yourself needing to roof in less-than-ideal conditions, ensuring the safety of the crew becomes even more crucial.
+Learn more about ensuring proper safety measures during roofing projects.
 You will have to work around the weather, which is also not ideal.

 In any case, you should have a recovery plan to ensure the continuity of the installation, your safety, and the integrity of the shingles (for warranty).